 For more information about TMJ, TMD, or neuromuscular dentistry, call our Norman, OK dental office.
 We want to help you receive the relief you deserve.

 TMJ Disorder FAQs

-If your jaw clicks or pops when you open and close your mouth, you can get the relief you need from your uncomfortable symptoms with TMJ therapy in Norman.
+You can get the relief you need from your uncomfortable symptoms with TMJ treatment in Norman.
 Although you look forward to less pain and improved jaw function, it’s normal to have several questions about the treatment before you’re ready to commit to it.
 We’ll take the time to address any apprehensions during your initial consultation.
 While you wait for your appointment, here are the answers to a few of the most common questions we’re asked to help ease any worries about the road ahead.

 What is TMJ?

 “TMJ” is an abbreviation for your temporomandibular joint, which is on either side of your face and connects your jaw to your skull.
 When the joint doesn’t function correctly, it’s referred to as a TMJ disorder, or TMD.
 The disorder can cause many painful and uncomfortable symptoms, like facial tenderness, headaches, or your jaw locking in one position.
 No matter the cause, you don’t need to let the symptoms impact your quality of life.

 What are the symptoms of TMJ disorder?